 - Neurological problems, including temporary or permanent nerve damage

 Because anorexia nervosa is typically characterized by low body weight, people can miss symptoms and signs of anorexia in people who don’t meet that criteria.
 And we’re not just talking about friends and family.
 Medical professionals may dismiss, or even praise, behaviors that are associated with anorexia in patients who are on the higher end of the weight spectrum.
 But people in higher-weight bodies can absolutely have anorexia nervosa.
 And when it’s left undiagnosed and untreated, the results can be just as dangerous and deadly.

-The fact that anorexia nervosa is typically characterized as a disorder that exists primarily among young, white, middle-class women is harmful.
+The idea that anorexia nervosa is typically characterized as a disorder that exists primarily among young, white, middle-class women is harmful.
 Because it isn’t true.
-While people that match that stereotype certainly have anorexia, they aren’t the only ones, and there’s no evidence they have anorexia or any other eating disorders more frequently.
+While people who match such characteristics certainly can have anorexia, they aren’t the only ones, and there’s no evidence they have anorexia or any other eating disorders more frequently.
 For instance, anorexia is something older people deal with as well, and we may be at higher risk for anorexia as we age.
-And it can affect people at any socioeconomic status too.
-One 10-year study found that there was an increased prevalence of extreme dieting, bingeing, and purging in households below the median income.
+It can affect people at any socioeconomic status, too.
+One 10-year study found that there was an increased prevalence of extreme dieting, bingeing and purging in households below the median income.

 Most of the scientific studies that have been done focus on white women, so there’s simply a lack of data about the prevalence of anorexia and other eating disorders in other racial groups.
-But what exists suggests that there is an equal or higher prevalence in Latinx women.
+There is an equal or higher prevalence of eating disorders, particularly anorexia, in Latinas.
 Black women and men seem to have a lower prevalence, but often receive treatment later and may simply be underdiagnosed.